 Swimme concurs with Berry who concluded: “Matter, in its very structure and dynamism, generates life.
 A similar statement can be said about spirituality.
 If there is any spiritual dimension in any human throughout history, then spirituality is one of the potencies of our universe, a potency laced into the elementary particles of the primordial plasma."

 "Our discovery of cosmogenesis has led to our realization that matter is spiritual as well as physical.”

-All these quotes are from Brian Thomas Swimme, Cosmogenesis (2022: Catapult, Kindle Edition).
+These quotes are from Brian Thomas Swimme, Cosmogenesis (Catapult, Kindle Edition, 2022).